A Time for Killing: Development

 The film was based on a 1961 novel The Southern Blade.
 The Los Angeles Times called it "fast moving" The New York Times said it was full of "military stereotypes" but that it was written with "professional skill."

 In October 1964 the screen rights to the novel were purchased by producer Harry Joe Brown.
-He set up the project at Columbia where he joined forces with Roger Corman.
+He set up the project at Columbia Studios, where he joined forces with Roger Corman.

 Pre-production

 By the end of 1964, Roger Corman was one of the most successful low-budget filmmakers in Hollywood, mostly working for American International Pictures.
 "Everything had been interesting, artistically satisfying, economically satisfying", Corman said eighteen months later.
 "But I decided I was going nowhere and wanted to move directly into the business."
 So he accepted a contract with Columbia.

 Corman had a deal to make three films with Columbia.
 "But every idea I submitted was too strange, too weird", he later said.
 "Every idea they had seemed too ordinary to me.
 Ordinary pictures don't make money today [in 1966] because audiences today are too intelligent...
 It's a young people's audience...
 They can see the average for free on TV.
 You've got to give them something a little more complex artistically and intellectually.
 To show something you can't see on TV leads inevitably to unusual material."

 Corman says the ideas he submitted to Columbia were a biopic of Baron von Richthofen, a story of the St Valentine's Day Massacre and an adaptation of Only Lovers Left Alive.
 (He would end up making the first two films for other studios).